Source: Material Matters

 These items produce sequences of ‘C’ - ‘D#’ melodic and harmonic intervals using harmonic (6/5) and Pythagorean (32/27) minor thirds:

-Listening to these examples suggests that both 6/5 and 32/27 are eligible ratios for minor thirds as “consonant” melodic intervals, whereas 6/5 sounds “softer” than 32/27 as a harmonic interval.
+Listening to these examples suggests that both 6/5 and 32/27 are suitable ratios for minor thirds as "consonant" melodic intervals, while 6/5 sounds "softer" than 32/27 as a harmonic interval.

-” described by Asselin (2000, p.
-62) and implemented on a Scale page of Bol Processor — read pages Microtonality and Just intonation: a general framework.
+" described by Asselin (2000, p.
+62) and implemented on a Scale page of the Bol Processor — see pages Microtonality and Just intonation: a general framework.

-The names of notes (inspired by the book, ibid.) sound bizarre but they make positions explicit.
-For instance, “Mib=RE#-c” indicates a position that is usually called mi bémol (E flat) and identical to ré dièse (D sharp) minus one comma.
+The names of the notes (inspired by the book, ibid.) sound bizarre but they make the positions explicit.
+For example, "Mib=RE#-c" indicates a position that is usually called mi bémol (E flat), which is identical to ré dièse (D sharp) minus one comma.

 This scale — and the even more complicated “3_cycles_of_fifths

-” — is not practical to write music… It is used to visualise (and hear) tonal positions created by various tuning schemes compliant with the just intonation paradigm.
+" — is not practical for writing music… It is used to visualise (and hear) tonal positions produced by different tuning schemes that conform to the just intonation paradigm.

 Listen to tempered fifths

-Readers unfamiliar with tuning procedures may need to appreciate tiny differences in intervals produced by temperaments created with the methods introduced on page Microtonality and fully described in Asselin (2000).
+Readers unfamiliar with tuning procedures may need to appreciate the tiny differences in intervals produced by temperaments created using the methods introduced on the Microtonality page and described in detail in Asselin (2000).

 Let us listen to Pythagorean fifths in three forms: pure (frequency ratio 3/2 = 702 cents), equal-tempered (700 cents), diminished by 1/5 comma (697.3 cents) and diminished by 1/4 comma (696.2 cents).